Moist (band): Reunion, new albums (2013–present)

-In June, 2013, the band got back together, with Francis Fillion on drums.
+In June 2013, the band got back together, with Francis Fillion on drums.
 The first new Moist recording in 13 years, a cover of Greg Lake's "I Believe in Father Christmas", was released through CBC Music in December 2013.
 Moist toured around Canada in November and December that year, calling their tour "Moist - The Resurrection", a reference to their 1996 single "Resurrection".
 The tour began in London, Ontario and ended in Calgary, Alberta.

 In January 2014, the band, now including Jonathan Gallivan, who had accompanied Moist as a second guitarist on the 2013 tour, reconvened in Montréal to continue work on material for a new album.
 Although he would still be featured on some of the new record, bassist Jeff Pearce left to focus on being a father.
-Recording of the new songs began in January, 2014.
-The band signed a new deal with Universal Music Canada, and released a single, "Mechanical", to radio on May 23, 2014 and to iTunes on May 27.
+Recording of the new songs began in January 2014.
+The band signed a new deal with Universal Music Canada, and released a single, "Mechanical", to radio on May 23, 2014, and to iTunes on May 27.
 The band's fourth full-length album, Glory Under Dangerous Skies, was released on October 7, 2014.

 On May 9, 2019, it was announced that Jeff Pearce had reunited with the band.
 2019 also marked the 25th anniversary of Moist's debut hit album Silver.
 Moist took to the road for the Silver 25th Anniversary Tour through Canada.
 The group performed Silver in its entirety, as well as favourites from their career.
 In November 2019, Moist released a 2CD/digital remastered edition of Silver and a 180g 3LP deluxe edition out in December.
 Both versions include demos, acoustic versions, and previously unreleased live tracks recorded in Los Angeles in 1994.

 Also in November 2019, Moist released remasters of their albums, Silver, Creature, and Mercedes Five and Dime, for the first time on 180g vinyl.

 In January 2021, Moist released a single "Tarantino", their first new song since 2014.
 In April 2021, Moist announced that they would be releasing a new studio album, End of the Ocean, on October 1, 2021.
 The title track single of the same name was simultaneously released.
-The release date of the album has since changed to January 14, 2022.
+The album was released on January 14, 2022.